 - 1. Develop guidelines for uncertainty prediction for WECs. - 2.
-Monitor and report on developments in power take-off (PTO) modelling both for physical and numerical predictions of power capture. - 3.
-Review and report on the progress made on the modelling of WEC arrays. - 4.
-Review and report on challenges associated with the performance of WECs in irregular wave spectra, particularly when they relate to physical modelling.
+Monitor and report on developments in power take-off (PTO) modelling both for physical and numerical prediction of power capture.

-- 5. Check willingness of participants for the "round-robin" test campaign before starting work. - 6.
-Review and report on integrated WEC simulation tools based on multi-body solvers which are in development.
+- 3. Review and report on the progress made on the modelling of WEC arrays. - 4.
+Review and report on challenges associated with the performance of WECs in irregular wave spectra, particularly as it relates to physical modelling. - 5.
+Check willingness of participants for the "round-robin" test campaign before starting work. - Review and report on integrated WEC simulation tools based on multi-body solvers which are in development.